LIMUNIMI/NITHtester/README.md

 To contribute to the development of NITHtester, follow these steps:

 1. Clone this repository to your local machine.
-2. Clone the [NITHdmis repository](https://github.com/LIMUNIMI/NITHdmis) and place it in the same directory as the NITHtester folder.
-This is a library from which NITHsensor depends.
+2. NITHtester depends on [NITHlibrary](https://github.com/LIMUNIMI/NITHlibrary).
+Clone it in an adjacent folder, so Visual Studio should be able to locate it automatically.
-3. Open the *NITHtester.sln* solution file with Visual Studio 2022.
+3. Open the *NITHtester.sln* solution file with Visual Studio.
 4. Make your desired changes or additions to the code.

+Feel free to fork this repository!

 ## License